Every MONSTA X song ranked in order of greatness

 ‘Roller Coaster’ (2016)

-Even before the newtro trend made its way through the Korean entertainment scene in 2019, MONSTA X had already brought back to the modern day elements of city pop and retro beats.
+Even before the newtro trend made its way through the Korean entertainment scene in 2019, MONSTA X had already added a touch of it in this song, with elements of city pop and retro beats.

 ‘Fantasia’ (2020)